thapliyal2002/google-keep-clone/README.md

 ## 🗒️ Google Keep Clone
 A simple and elegant Google Keep Clone built using React.js.
-This application allows users to create, edit, and delete notes, mimicking the core functionality of Google Keep.
+This application allows users to create, archive, and delete notes, mimicking the core functionality of Google Keep.

 ## 🚀 Features
-📝 Create, edit, and delete notes
+📝 Create, archive, and delete notes

 🎨 Color-coded notes for better organization